dgatlin/gnn_attack_path/README.md

 A production-ready demonstration of Graph Neural Networks (GNNs) for cybersecurity attack path analysis with intelligent remediation workflows.
 This project represents a sophisticated integration of multiple Advanced AI technologies - from Graph Neural Networks and Large Language Models (LLMs) to Multi-Agent Systems, RAG, and MCP - all working together to solve one of the most challenging problems in cybersecurity: understanding and defending against complex attack paths in real-time.
 It's not just AI, it's Advanced AI that can reason about complex relationships, make autonomous decisions, and continuously learn and adapt.

+## 🔗 Connected Project

+This GNN Attack Path Demo is designed to integrate seamlessly with the [Threat Intelligence Graph project](https://github.com/dgatlin/threat_intel_graph) - a production-ready threat intelligence platform with real-time graph analytics and multi-source threat ingestion.
+Together, these projects form a complete cybersecurity AI ecosystem.

 ## 🌟 Highlights
 - **Top-K risky paths & assets** with node/edge risk scores and concise, graph-grounded rationales
 - **Agentic remediation bundles** that minimize blast radius, with predicted Δrisk and IaC diffs (dry-run)